indikaimk/activemarkdown_blog/README.md

 ```

 4 Write with Active Markdown

-Go to `http://127.0.0.1` and click on `New article' and start writing.
+Go to `http://127.0.0.1` and click on `New article' to start writing.